 In a wok or large skillet, place the sliced pork belly and ½ cup of water over medium-high heat.
 Bring to a boil until the water is fully evaporated, then lower the heat to medium as the pork starts to render fat.

-Cook the pork in its own fat, or add more oil as needed, until it becomes brown and crispy.
+Cook the pork in its own fat, or add more oil as needed, until browned and crispy.
 Then, push it to the side of the pan.

 PRO TIP: For easy and precise cutting, semi-freeze your meat until it's firm but not solid, usually about an hour in the freezer.
 Also, boiling the meat briefly before browning makes it extra crispy.